saeed-rayegan/CityBEM-docs/docs/data_inputs.md

 ---

-## 🌐 Supported Weather Data Sources
+### :material-weather-partly-cloudy: 4.4 Supported Weather Data Sources

 CityBEM can operate with multiple types of meteorological datasets: